legacy-fatcode/open-api/README.md

 theirs application's business domain and processes.
 Library takes on its shoulders handling and validating the input as well as generating output in requested format (json, yml, xml).
 Everything is supported through meta programming with usage of annotation system.
 OpenAPI project is compatible with [OpenAPI 3.0](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.0.md) with some quirks to simplify development.

+## Installation

 ## Bootstrapping application